![]() |

 2) Brand name or equal specifications shall seek to designate more than one brand as "or equal", and shall further state that substantially equivalent products to those designated will be considered for award.

 3) Required Characteristics.
-Unless the SPO authorized to finally approve specifications determines that the essential characteristics of the brand names included in the specifications are commonly known in the industry or trade, brand name or equal specifications shall include a description of the particular design, functional, or performance characteristics that are required.
+Unless the CPO determines that the essential characteristics of the brand names included in the specifications are commonly known in the industry or trade, brand name or equal specifications shall include a description of the particular design, functional or performance characteristics that are required.

 2) Use.
-Brand name alone may be specified in order to ensure compatibility in existing systems, to preserve warranty, to ensure maintenance, or as authorized in writing by the SPO.
+Brand name alone may be specified in order to ensure compatibility in existing systems, to preserve warranty, to ensure maintenance, or as authorized in writing by the CPO.

 3) Competition.
-The SPO shall seek to identify sources from which the designated brand name item or items can be obtained and shall solicit such sources to achieve whatever degree of competition is practicable.
-If only one source can supply the requirement, the procurement shall be made under Section 1120.2025 (Sole Economically Feasible Source Procurement) of this Part.
+The CPO shall seek to identify sources from which the designated brand name item or items can be obtained and shall solicit those sources to achieve whatever degree of competition is practicable.
+If only one source can supply the requirement, the procurement shall be made under Section 1120.2025.

 4) Small and Emergency Procurements.
-Brand name only specifications may be used when procuring items under the small (see Section 1120.2020) and emergency (see Section 1120.2025) provisions of this Part.
+Brand name only specifications may be used when procuring items under Section 1120.2020 and Section 1120.2025.

 1) Use.
 A qualified products list may be developed when testing or examining supplies prior to issuance of the solicitation is desirable or necessary in order to best satisfy IOC requirements.